|Job Type:||Full Time|

 About Network Rail

-6.Lead the design and/or construction elements of relevant projects to meet the requirements of current legislation, including construction design management (CDM) regulations.
+- Provide project management advice in respect of all construction activities, including testing and commissioning and site supervision.
+Manage the design and/or construction elements of relevant projects meet the requirements of current legislation, including construction design management (CDM) regulations.

 Job Skills, Experience and Qualifications